centrifugal/centrifugo/docs/content/blog/quic_web_transport.md

 * Open a unidirectional stream
 * Open a bidirectional stream

-Unfortunately `quic-go` library does not support sending UDP datagrams at this moment.
+Unfortunately, `quic-go` library does not support sending UDP datagrams at this moment.
 To do this `quic-go` should implement one more draft called [An Unreliable Datagram Extension to QUIC](https://tools.ietf.org/html/draft-pauly-quic-datagram-05).
 There is already [an ongoing pull request](https://github.com/lucas-clemente/quic-go/pull/2162) that implements it.
-This means that it's too early for us to experiment with unreliable UDP WebTransport client-server communication.
+This means that it's too early for us to experiment with unreliable UDP WebTransport client-server communication in Go.
+By the way, the interesting facts about UDP over QUIC are that QUIC congestion control mechanism will [still apply](https://tools.ietf.org/html/draft-ietf-quic-datagram-00#section-5.3) and QUIC datagrams [can support acknowledgements](https://tools.ietf.org/html/draft-ietf-quic-datagram-00#section-5.1).

-Implementing a unidirectional stream is possible with `quic-go` since library supports creating and accepting unidirectional streams, but I'll leave this for a reader (though we will need accepting one unidirectional stream for parsing client indication anyway – see below).
+Implementing a unidirectional stream is possible with `quic-go` since the library supports creating and accepting unidirectional streams, but I'll leave this for a reader (though we will need accepting one unidirectional stream for parsing client indication anyway – see below).

-Here we will only concentrate on implementing server for bidirectional case.
-We are in Centrifugo blog, and this is the most interesting type of streams for me personally.
+Here we will only concentrate on implementing a server for a bidirectional case.
+We are in the Centrifugo blog, and this is the most interesting type of stream for me personally.

 ### Parsing client indication

 According to [section-3.2](https://tools.ietf.org/html/draft-vvv-webtransport-quic-02#section-3.2) of Quic WebTransport spec in order to verify that the client's origin allowed connecting to the server, the user agent has to communicate the origin to the server.
 This is accomplished by sending a special message, called client indication, on stream 2, which is the first client-initiated unidirectional stream.

 Here we will implement this.
-In the beginning of our session handler we will listen a unidirectional stream initiated by a client.
+In the beginning of our session handler we will accept a unidirectional stream initiated by a client.

-At moment spec defines two keys: `Origin` and `Path`.
+At moment spec defines two client indication keys: `Origin` and `Path`.
 In our case an origin value will be `https://googlechrome.github.io` and path will be `/counter`.

-First let's define some constants and structures:
+Let's define some constants and structures:

 ```go
 // client indication stream can not exceed 65535 bytes in length.